rust-lang/std-dev-guide/src/policy/specialization.md

 ```

 `rustc_unsafe_specialization_marker` exists to allow existing specializations that are based on marker traits exported from `std`, such as `Copy`, `FusedIterator` or `Eq`.

-## For reviewers

-Look out for any `default` annotations on public trait implementations.
-These will need to be refactored into a private dispatch trait.
-Also look out for uses of specialization that do more than pick a more optimized implementation.